-Animal studies have also shown that TCDD alters some enzymes that are involved in the manufacture of heme.
-Heme is the portion of hemoglobin that binds oxygen so that red blood cells can carry oxygen from the lung to the rest of body.
+Animal studies have also shown that TCDD alters some enzymes that are involved in the manufacture of heme, the portion of the hemoglobin molecule that binds oxygen in red blood cells.
 Animal studies indicate that TCDD decreases the activity of an enzyme known as uroporphyrinogen decarboxylase in the liver.
-This results in a decrease in the amount of heme synthesis and a build-up of the chemicals from which heme is formed (porphyrins) in the body.
+This results in a decrease in the amount of heme synthesis and a build-up of the chemicals known as porphyrins from which heme is formed.
 As the porphyrin level builds up, more porphyrins are excreted in the urine.